Long Island Rail Road

 “No railroad wanted to try it because...
 It’s not service-proven.
 Somebody’s got to be the first to do it,” remarked Eng, who is so pleased with the laser train’s effectiveness that the LIRR is reportedly working on leasing the technology for future use, as well as outfitting a second train with the same system.

-A typical previous high pressure water jet leaf removal example.
+LIRR/MTA 2016 (left) typical high pressure water jet leaf removal examples.
 Photos/Archive: Laser Precision Solutions